 AJ Niblock studied literature and creative writing at the University of Central Missouri.
 After completing her Master's in Literature and being a college professor for many years, she went back to school and completed a degree in Veterinary Nursing from Harcum College.
-She currently lives with her husband, daughter, a mini dachshund, two cats, and a bird.
+She currently lives with her husband, daughter, a mini dachshund, and two cats.

 Complete the Story